-In May 1970, the top of conservation pool at Lavon Dam was raised from elevation 472.0 feet to 492.0 feet NGVD.
+The planned enlargement of Lavon Lake took place in the early 1970s with deliberate impoundment of the enlarged reservoir starting in December 1975.
+The enlargement raised the conservation pool from 472.0 feet to 492.0 feet NGVD.
 The estimated 100-year sediment load was increased to 92,600 acre-feet below elevation 492.0 feet NGVD.
 A sedimentation resurvey has not been conducted at Lavon Lake since the conservation pool was raised.